subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 51*

-A similar procedure can be carried out using the Guided Backpropagation procedure, and the results for Convolutional Layers 6 and 9 for AlexNet are shown in Figure 51 (with the recosnstructed image on the LHS and the corresponding patch from the actual image on the RHS).
+A similar procedure can be carried out using the Guided Backpropagation procedure, and the results for Convolutional Layers 6 and 9 for AlexNet are shown in Figure 51 (with the reconstructed image on the LHS and the corresponding patch from the actual image on the RHS).
 This figure shows that the reconstructed image quality is better with Guided Backpropagation.

 ## Generating Images